aWildOtto/pup-pals/README.md

 # Pup-Pals

-A platform for dog owners to create and join dog meet-up events.
-This web application is built with NodeJS, Express, ReactJS, socket.io, AWS-S3 and Postgresql.
+Pup-Pals is a web application that assists dog owners to create and join dog meet-up events.
+It is built with NodeJS, Express, ReactJS, socket.io, AWS-S3 and Postgresql.

 [Deployed Version](https://puppals.herokuapp.com/)